 ![]() I am a Research scientist working at the Forest Zoology Research Unit (URZF), INRAE Orléans, France.
 My research interests lie in the relationship between the durable success of invasive or range expanding species and the way they fit to the novel selection regimes encountered as they expand and/or disturb colonized habitats, as well as the facilitating effects of climate change.
 Such adjustments result from plastic and evolutionary changes, which I investigate using both field and experimental approaches (mainly tools in ecophysiology, metabolomics and morphometrics).
 I aim to address questions such as:

-I have always had a special enthusiasm for cold places with a terrible weather.
-This might be the result or the cause of my interest in how invasive and endemic insects deal with the bad but rapidly changing conditions in the sub-Antarctic islands.
-Being now a forest entomologist, I came to the conclusion that islands deprived of any trees were not exactly the answer to all my questions in forest entomology.
+I have always had a special enthusiasm for cold places with bad weather.
+This might be the result or the cause of my interest in how invasive and endemic insects deal with the challenging but rapidly changing conditions in the sub-Antarctic islands.
+Being now a forest entomologist, these islands deprived of any trees do not answer all my research questions.
 I started working on the northward range expansions of native insects such as the fascinating winter-active but also urticating pine processionary moth (Thaumetopoea pityocampa) across Europe, and the winter moth (Operophtera brumata) in northern Fennoscandia, where the weather did not disappoint.
 I am also interested in any invaders succeeding in their new habitats despite different ecological challenges, such as the Asian longhorned beetle (Anoplophora glabripennis) and the box tree moth (Cydalima perspectalis).
 Keywords |

 |